'Only phantom government wants hard border'

 "That is the question that nobody has managed to ask - it's some sort of phantom government that's going to do this."

-Mr Rees-Mogg also told this programme that he has no need to come to the border region to understand how Brexit will affect the people who live there.
+Mr Rees-Mogg also told the programme that he has no need to come to the border region to understand how Brexit will affect the people who live there.

 "The issue is one about do you need physical infrastructure in relation to what is going to happen and the answer is no you don't," he said.